cunhasbia/dragons-frontend/README.md

   ![Sass](https://img.shields.io/badge/-Sass-black?style=flat-square&logo=sass)
 </div>

-**Dragons** is a front end application developed with Reactjs that consumes data from [Dragons API](http://5c4b2a47aa8ee500142b4887.mockapi.io/api/v1/dragon), and also consumes a [Login API](https://github.com/cunhasbia/dragons-login-auth-backend) (made by me with Nodejs) for authenticate a user registered in the database and then access the Dragons App.
+**Dragons** is a front end application developed with Reactjs that consumes data from [Dragons API](http://5c4b2a47aa8ee500142b4887.mockapi.io/api/v1/dragon), and also consumes a [Login API](https://github.com/cunhasbia/dragons-login-auth-backend) (made by me with Nodejs) for authenticate a user registered in the database and then access the Dragons app.

 Please, go to [dragons-login-auth-backend](https://github.com/cunhasbia/dragons-login-auth-backend), follow the steps and run both projects together.

 ## Credentials (email & password)
 Use these credentials to log in the app:

-- Email: admin@admin.com
+- **Email**: admin@admin.com
-- Password: admin123
+- **Password**: admin123

 ## Application preview